Apex Legends System Requirements

 - Graphics Card: NVIDIA GeForce GTX 970 or Radeon R9 290

 - OS: Windows 7 64-bit

 Can you run it?
 Test your computer against Apex Legends system requirements.

 Can I Run Apex Legends?

-As this is a competitive online game, you’ll want to tweak your settings to ensure maximum performance and optimal play - picking the best Apex Legends settings is a matter of life and death.
+As this is a competitive online game, you’ll want to tweak your settings to ensure maximum performance.

 - Turning ambient occlusion down improves performance massively, and has the added benefit of improving long-range visibility.
 Turning down texture filtering, the texture streaming budget, sun shadow coverage, and volumetric lighting will also have a big impact on performance.
 Disabling V-sync is an essential tweak: while it reduces screen tearing, V-sync can cause an image delay, which is a disaster if the delayed image is an armed opponent.